How does Rest Less make money

 If you’re looking for a getaway with dramatic scenery, Giant’s Causeway in County Antrim, Northern Ireland, is arguably one of the most inspiring places to visit in the UK.

-Lying at the bottom of basalt cliffs, Giant’s Causeway is made up of 40,000 huge, black, basalt columns which stick out of the sea, interlocking in perfect horizontal alignment.
+Lying at the bottom of basalt cliffs, the causeway is made up of around 40,000 huge, black columns that emerge from the sea, interlocking in perfect horizontal alignment.
 Scientists believe that the striking scene was caused by volcanic activity 50–60 million years ago.

-This UNESCO heritage site has also inspired myths and legends about giants striding over the sea to Scotland.
+This UNESCO World Heritage site has also inspired myths and legends about giants striding over the sea to Scotland.

 The picturesque mountain range in North Wales is home to England and Wales’ largest mountain, which stands at 3,560 feet tall.